puppetlabs/puppetserver/documentation/dev_debugging.markdown

 of them are compatible with JRuby.
 If you have a favorite that is not mentioned here please let us know, and we will consider adding it to this documentation!

+## Limitations

+We are aware that some favorite gems/tools/features for ruby debugging don't currently work with JRuby/Puppet Server.
+(For example, some things like color syntax highlighting in Pry.)
+It's important to us to make sure that the Ruby developer experience is not degraded for developers working via Puppet Server rather than webrick, so, if you run into issues like this, please file an issue on  our [Bug Tracker](https://tickets.puppetlabs.com/browse/SERVER), and we will see if it's possible to add support for things that we're missing.
+In many cases it might be a matter of simply submitting a patch to JRuby, or submitting a JRuby-compatibility patch for an existing gem, and we're interested in trying to help with those sorts of things whenever possible.

 Tracing Code Events
 ===================